robertoalbanese/Experimental-Robotics-Laboratory/experimental_ws/src/assignment_1/README.md

    - __Date:__ 10-28-2020

 ## Indrodution
 This is the first assignment of the course *Experimental Robotics*.
-I am asked to build an ROS architecture to implement a dog alike robot’s behavior.
+I am asked to build a ROS architecture to implement a dog alike robot’s behavior.
 In this project folder the reader will encounter the following folders:
 - [doc](https://github.com/robertoalbanese/Experimental-Robotics-Laboratory/tree/master/experimental_ws/src/assignment_1/doc/html) Doxygen documentation;
 - [launch](https://github.com/robertoalbanese/Experimental-Robotics-Laboratory/tree/master/experimental_ws/src/assignment_1/launch) Launch files;